i2bc/SURFMAP/README.md

 # Usage of SURFMAP
 [Go to the top](#Table-of-contents)

-Once you have fulfilled the [requirements](#requirements) that met your needs and have the SURFMAP package installed, you should be ready to use SURFMAP.
+Once you have [installed the SURFMAP package](#how-to-install-surfmap), you should be ready to use SURFMAP.

 #### The example directory
 To guide the user in the usage of SURFMAP, we will make use of files that you can find in the `example/` directory of SURFMAP.
 You can see where this directory is located on your machine with the following command: